Workflomics/workflomics-readthedocs/docs/source/user-guide/web-interface.rst

 Steps for Uploading Benchmark Results
 =====================================

 1. **Navigate to the Upload Interface**: Access the Workflomics upload page dedicated to benchmark results at `Workflomics Benchmarks Upload <http://145.38.190.48/benchmarks>`_.
+This page was also accessible from the previous interface (Exploring Generated Workflows) by clicking on the "Upload benchmarked workflows" button.
+In addition, it is accessible from the home page by selecting the "Visualize benchmarks" option from the menu.

-2. **Prepare Your Benchmark Data**: Ensure your `benchmarks.json` file is ready for upload (see `How to generate benchmarks.json? <https://workflomics.readthedocs.io/en/latest/workflomics-benchmarker/benchmarker-overview.html>`_).
-This file should contain all relevant data from your benchmarking session.
+2. **Prepare Your Benchmark Data**: Ensure your `benchmarks.json` file is ready for upload (see `How to generate benchmarks.json? <https://workflomics.readthedocs.io/en/latest/workflomics-benchmarker/benchmarker-overview.html>`_ if you still haven't).
+This file should contain all relevant data from your benchmarking process.

 3. **Upload and Visualize**: Follow the on-screen instructions to upload your benchmark results.
 Upon successful upload, you will gain access to Workflomics' advanced visualization tools, enabling you to analyze and interpret your data.